molecule-generator-collection/ChatChemTS/README.md

 ## How to Use

 Once ChatChemTS is running, open [http://localhost:8000](http://localhost:8000) in your web browser.
+>[!TIP]
+>For first-time users, please check out the [Tutorial](https://github.com/molecule-generator-collection/ChatChemTS/wiki/Tutorial) page for guidance.

 ### Managin the Application